TERMS OF PAYMENT

 In addition if EASYKEY has not received notice in writing (email is also fine) of your wish to terminate a particular service or collection of services prior to their due payment date then you will remain liable for any and all amounts that are outstanding on that due payment date.
 EASYKEY reserve the right to withhold any services from you and to take any lawful means to recover the outstanding amounts.

 Any renewal subscription not required must be cancelled by notification received by EASYKEY in writing at least 30 days before the subscription renewal date.
 If you should wish to transfer a domain name or names elsewhere, any and all outstanding charges due to EASYKEY must first be settled in full before any transfer is made.
 If you do not wish to renew a service (e.g. a domain name) and fail to inform us within the 30 day period before the renewal date you are still liable for the renewal fee.
+No refunds or partial refunds are given for unused time periods.

 All charges are subject to the current rate of VAT.